yatima1460/yatima1460.github.io/CV.md

 emulated RS-232 serial port with USB on Arduino.
 * Maintained an AI system to control multiple agents simulating traffic in a city environment.

+## Achievements

+2013: First place in Rotary Club Rome C++ competition

+## Education

+2013-2016: Sapienza Rome University, Computer Science, left after a while because I wanted to work on 3D engines and there were no courses available :(

 ## Languages

 * English